fkante/NFT-Game-website/README.md

 # NFT Game Front

 ### **Welcome 👋**
+This a mini turn-based NFT browser game.
 This project is comprised of the front, react App and the back with the solidity smart contract

-The project was done in a week-end hackhaton following guidelines of _buildspace "Create your own mini turn-based NFT browser game" is at https://buildspace.so/, ( twitter @_buildspace )
+The project was done in a weekend hackhaton following guidelines of _buildspace "Create your own mini turn-based NFT browser game" is at https://buildspace.so/, ( twitter @_buildspace )

 ### Deployments